rwieland/Othello/README.md

 # Othello
-A clone of the board game Othello
+A clone of the board game Othello (Reversi)